Searching and filtering events

 |

-In Export mode, you can choose between exporting the events that match or those that do not.
-Export mode can be useful if you want to extract some events into a separate chronology. |
+In Export and Delete modes, you can choose between processing the events that match or those that do not.
+Export mode can be useful if you want to extract some events into a separate chronology.
+Delete mode can be useful if you are building a Composite Chronology and an agency sends in an updated version of a chronology that is already included. |

 |